Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 See also: Fun Water Sports Activities in Bali

-10. Tanah Lot Temple, Bali’s iconic sea temple
+10. Tanah Lot Temple, Bali’s Iconic Sea Temple

 Tanah Lot stands on a rock in the sea and is one of Bali’s most recognized landmarks.
 At high tide it appears surrounded by waves, and at sunset it becomes one of the best photo spots on the island.

-11. Nusa Penida, the paradise island near Bali
+11. Nusa Penida, the Paradise Island Near Bali

 Nusa Penida is famous for turquoise water, limestone cliffs, Broken Beach, Crystal Bay, Angel’s Billabong, and Kelingking Beach.
 It is one of the strongest day-trip or overnight destinations from Bali.